Vosjedev/music-board/scripting.md

 The letter is the key you would press to activate the sample.
 It is therefore also the filename of the sample, minus the extention (.mp3, .wav).

+You can also give one argument, but it should be a mapping.
+See `map` command for more info.

 Exercise:
 In your example script, reverse the order of the letters, to make the notes go from highest to lowest.
 Run the script again, using the command I provided earlier.